Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 The new rig, of course, was always just the cannibalized parts of the old rig in a different case, paired with whatever compatible working parts he’d salvaged from somebody else’s junker.
 But they never put two-and-two together, and Alex didn’t give enough of a shit to educate them.
 Not when it paid the rent and kept the fridge stocked.

 But his little “business” had come with some other benefits too.
 Like old phones.
-He’d kept a few of them, after polishing the truth a bit over how far gone they were, and people usually got uppity about getting their SIM cards back, but he’d managed to keep two---ancient turn-of-the-century prepaid things built like a tank could run over them and they’d still work---whose owners musta forgotten or got new SIMs or whatever.
+He’d kept a few of them, after polishing the truth a bit over how far gone they were, and people usually got uppity about getting their SIM cards back, but he’d managed to keep two - ancient turn-of-the-century prepaid things built like a tank could run over them and they’d still work - whose owners musta forgotten or got new SIMs or whatever.

 He’d rigged up a little hiding spot for them under a false bottom in his desk drawer, even got a power outlet in there to keep them charged, managed to get the numbers out to some old friends…